BBillot/SynthSeg/README.md

 In short, we train a network with synthetic images sampled on the fly from a generative model based on the forward model of Bayesian segmentation.
 Crucially, we adopt a domain randomisation strategy where we fully randomise the generation parameters which are drawn from uninformative uniform distributions.
-Therefore, by maximising the variability of the training data, we force to learn domain-agnostic features.
-As a result SynthSeg is able to readily segment real scans of any target domain, without retraining or fine-tuning.
+Therefore, by maximising the variability of the training data, we force the network to learn domain-agnostic features.
+As a result, SynthSeg is able to readily segment real scans of any target domain, without retraining or fine-tuning.

-The following figure illustrates the the workflow of a training iteration, and provides an overview of the generative
+The following figure first illustrates the workflow of a training iteration, and then provides an overview of the different steps of the generative model:
-model:
 \
 \
 ![Generation examples](data/README_figures/overview.png)